-Copy List to Clipboard: This menu item saves the current list with all information to a tab-delimited .txt file and opens it in Notepad.
-In Notepad copy all and paste it into a spreadsheet such as an Excel file.
+Copy current list to clipboard: This menu item saves the current list with all information to a tab-delimited .txt file and opens it in TextEdit.
+In TextEdit copy all and paste it into a spreadsheet such as an Excel file.
 You can then apply a hierarchical sorting of the list.